leticia-cs/leticia-cs/README.md

 ### **What am I working on?**

   - This semester, my classes are focused on web and app development, but also on audio and video production.
 We have a bunch of projects currently on development.
-  - I recently started working as a freelancer on my free-time.
-So much knowledge, but still a lot to learn!
-I'm enjoying it
-  - Working on side projects to learn Python
+  - I am now officially an intern!
+I am working hard as a designer and earning for it.
+It is very satisfiying to learn practical skills and to meet the staff.
+My boss is actually very nice and a great help to my self-improvement.
-  - Investing five days a week on learning the web combo: HTML, CSS and JavaScript
+  - Investing my free time on learning the web combo: HTML, CSS and JavaScript.
   - Trying not to overcook my Strawberry Jam 🙃

 ### **Extra**